 Septic Tank Pumping 101

 Septic Tanks are a major component of the entire septic system that is a vital part of any home or business.
 If properly maintained, a septic system manages all of the wastewater generated in an efficient and safe manner.
-Every single septic system is completely different due to several factors, so it is impossible to have a universal standard for maintenance.
+Every septic system is different due to several factors, so it is impossible to have a universal standard for maintenance.

 However, there are four main factors that influence how fast and often a tank needs to be pumped out.
 Those are: